How a teenage 'Fortnite' player found Apple's FaceTime bug — and why it was so hard to report it

 Benjamin Mayo, the app developer and blogger who broke the story for 9to5Mac, said that he did see Thompson's tweet after his article was published but that she did not have anything to do with his reporting.

-Theresa Payton, co-founder of cybersecurity firm Dark Cubed and a former White House chief information officer, said the Apple flaw shows that while most people have embraced smartphones, they are still devices with cameras and microphones that can violate users' privacy.
+Theresa Payton, CEO of cybersecurity consultancy Fortalice Solutions and a former White House chief information officer, said the Apple flaw shows that while most people have embraced smartphones, they are still devices with cameras and microphones that can violate users' privacy.

 Payton noted that companies should be also working to make sure that they are responsive to people who find security flaws.